smapiot/piral/src/converters/piral-ng/README.md

 | Extension | `Props` | `piral` | `Context` |
 | Menu      | `Props` | `piral` | `Context` |

+`piral-ng` also exports typed `InjectionToken` constants compatible with Angular's `inject` function:
+- `PROPS`
+- `PIRAL`
+- `CONTEXT`

-To use such a service the `@Inject` decorator should be used with the explicit name.
+To use such a service you should:
+- either use the `@Inject` parameter decorator with the explicit name
+- or use the `inject` function with the imported token

 The following code snippet illustrates the injection of the `Props` service from an `TileProps` interface into a sample tile component.